14 April to 31 July 2021

 Stand anywhere in our busy world and try to concentrate on what is happening to our environment, so important but often lost in the daily babble.

 The artists in Japan Water take us on a journey into the significance of water in Japanese art and culture, its importance for Japan’s economy and indeed its survival.
 Tea, sake, rice, fish, handmade paper, hot baths: so many keystones of the Japanese way of life depend on clean water.
 No wonder the most famous haiku ever written is about a frog jumping into an old pond!

 mizu no oto / the sound of water

-From woodblock prints to video to bronze
+From woodblock prints to video to bronze to stoneware

 Japan Water includes traditional water-based woodblock prints re-interpreting Japanese tropes of architecture and nature.
 There are oil paintings exploring the scientific power and beauty of the waves which surround Japan and the rich muddy water which warms its rice paddies.
 Other paintings riff on Japanese calligraphy.
 A bronze teardrop is born out of a haiku.
 Some of the content is poetic, in a Japanese tradition of art which is lyrical and reflective.
-However the exhibition covers a range from poetic to political, as befits this complex country of contrasts.
+However the exhibition covers a range from poetic to political to practical, as befits this complex country of contrasts.

 About the artists